CyanChew/emomo/REAL.md

    ```bash
    python interactive_scripts/vis_pcl.py --env_cfg envs/cfgs/real_<wbc,base_arm>.yaml
    ```
    This will display the deprojected and merged point cloud using the extrinsics from `calib_files/`.
 This point cloud should look well stitched (no obvious gaps).
 You can adjust the following parameters of the environment config file (`real_<wbc,base_arm>.yaml`) which specifies the point cloud cropping bounds.
-This is the bounds of the point cloud w.r.t. the base of the arm.
+This is the bounds of the point cloud w.r.t. the mounting plate of the arm.
    ```bash
    min_bound: [0.2, -0.5, -0.35]
    max_bound: [1.0, 0.5, 0.3]